MrRSquared/Oscats-Hackathon/ReadMe.md

 Regardless of platform, if you make it through this hackathon, you will earn supreme bragging rights, a customized button, and special stickers.
 You will also learn the following concepts...

 - Make a robot move
-- Make it stop after a certain time (Dead Rekconing)
+- Make it stop after a certain time (Dead Reckoning)
 - Make it stop after a specific distance (using an encoder)
-- Turn to reach a target
+- Turn to reach a target angle.
 - Use a line sensor
 - Use a rangefinder
-- Turn to an angle

 ---